-- 6.1 The Associateship of the Imperial College School of Medicine will be awarded to successful students who have complied with the requirements of the College, including the payment of all due sessional fees.
-A diploma of Associateship will be sent to each successful student. - 6.2 A degree diploma will be sent to each student satisfying the examiners in all parts of the examination
+- 6.1 The Associateship of the Imperial College School of Medicine will be awarded to successful students who have complied with the requirements of the College.
+A diploma of Associateship will be sent to each successful student.
+Any student who is in tuition fee debt to the College will not normally be issued with a degree diploma until the debt has been paid in full. - 6.2 A degree diploma will be sent to each student satisfying the examiners in all parts of the examination.